Cylinder head cracking can result in catastrophic damage to the engine.

 Leaking head gasket side effects.

-This is bad enough, but the coolant will then conduct electricity, and a galvanizing reaction will begin among the various kinds of metals in the cooling system.
+This is bad enough, but the coolant will then conduct electricity.
 This will eat away at the radiator and other parts of the system from the inside.

-If the coolant should also enter the cylinders (which can happen, but fortunately not often) the result will be a poorly running engine, with less life, and coolant contaminating the engine’s lubricants.
+If the coolant should also enter the cylinders the result will be a poorly running engine.

 Combustion leaks in the valve area force coolant away during heavy acceleration causing excessive heat build-up.
 When acceleration stops, the diverted coolant rushes back to the area, resulting in internal engine damage.
-If the cylinder head has warped even slightly out a flush state, it will cause cylinder head cracking.
+If the cylinder head has warped even slightly it can cause cylinder head cracking.